 The Sawyer Mini

 I settled on the Sawyer Mini, which is like a cross between a straw filter and an inline filter.
 It can be screwed onto a water bottle, installed in the middle of a water line, or fitted with a straw attachment to drink directly from a water source.
 This versatility makes it potentially more useful than other treatment methods.
 I was able to store it at outside temperatures until I used it for the first time, and after I did, it was small enough to keep near my body heat conveniently.
 Lastly, it retails for $20-25, which was an affordable investment.
-I got mine at REI at the last minute, but they can be found at a number of retailers (see bottom).

 The Sawyer Mini comes in a package with the straw attachment, a squeezable bag with cap, and a syringe for cleaning the filter after use.
 All together, the whole package weighs only a few ounces.